New Columbia (Portland, Oregon)

-New Columbia is a housing development in the Portsmouth neighborhood of Portland, Oregon.
+New Columbia is a housing development in the Portsmouth neighborhood of Portland, Oregon, United States.
 It was previously called Columbia Villa.
 It is operated by the city's public housing authority, Home Forward, and is the largest public housing development in the state.

 Description

 New Columbia is Oregon's largest public housing development.
-It occupies the northeast corner of the Portsmouth Neighborhood, bordered on the north by Columbia Blvd, on the east by Woolsey Avenue, on the south by Houghton Street, and on the west by Adriatic Avenue.
+It occupies the northeast corner of the Portsmouth neighborhood, bordered on the north by Columbia Boulevard, on the east by Woolsey Avenue, on the south by Houghton Street, and on the west by Adriatic Avenue.
 It contains McCoy Park and several pocket parks, such as the New Columbia Pocket Park.
 It is served by Rosa Parks Elementary School and the Charles Jordan Community Center, which hosts the North Portland chapter of the Boys & Girls Club.
 As of 2019, the development had 1,847 residents.
 47% of those are African-American, 26% are Hispanic, and 23% are white.

 History

 Early history

 The site of New Columbia was originally built as Columbia Villa in 1942 by Home Forward, then called the Housing Authority of Portland (HAP).
 The Villa was built to house the influx of shipyard workers who came to the area as ship production expanded in response to World War II.
 The low-density project spread 400 low-rise apartment units over 82 acres with a suburban-style street layout.
 It would be one of two HAP worker housing projects that would survive after the war as low-income public housing, when the units were converted to low-income housing for veterans at the end of the war.
 The project maintained a positive public image through the 1960s, being praised for its beauty in a 1962 issue of The Oregonian.
 However, by 1976, the same newspaper described the area as "an institutional compound".